 (11 CFR §§102.2(a)(2) and 104.18(f))

-PACs filing on a quarterly basis in 2012 are subject to pre-election reporting requirements if they make previously undisclosed contributions or expenditures in connection with any primary and/or runoff.
-Please refer to 2012 Congressional Pre-Election Reporting Dates for more information.
+PACs filing on a quarterly basis in an election year are subject to pre-election reporting requirements if they make previously undisclosed contributions or expenditures in connection with any primary and/or runoff.
+Please refer to Congressional Pre-Election Reporting Dates (2016) for more information.